Java moments… QUESTIONS TO ASK.

 Question 2 –Where do you stand in your Faith?
 Do you have a local church?

 I have seen many couples so in love that the question about their faith, their relationship with the Lord or their spiritual walk gets shoved to the back.
+Sadly, many think that their relationship is far worthy than God.
+Actually they blur Him.

 What is the actual definition of good?